Completing Section 3, Reverification and Rehires

-If you rehire your employee within three years of the date that a previous Form I-9 was completed, you may complete a new Form I-9 for your employee or complete Section 3 of the previously completed Form I-9.
+If you rehire your employee within 3 years of the date that a previous Form I-9 was completed, you may either complete a new Form I-9 for your employee or complete Section 3 of the previously completed Form I-9.

 To complete Section 3 for rehires, you must:

 - Confirm that the original Form I-9 relates to your employee.